lusingander/stu/CONTRIBUTING.md

 - Application version
 - Version of the terminal emulator and the OS it's running on
+- The service you are trying to connect to (if it is an S3 compatible storage)
 - Information to reproduce the issue

 ### Suggesting Features